dictation-toolbox/dragonfly/dragonfly/engines/backend_sphinx/README.md

 ## To-do list
+The following is a list of to-do items for the engine implementation in no particular order:
   - [X] dictation support with pauses
+  - [X] use searches for each grammar instead of one large search
+  - [ ] add support for command chaining + `Dictation` elements
   - [ ] full action support using Aenea in some way
-  - [ ] fix mimic action for the different Sphinx engine's `mimic` method
+  - [ ] change mimic action class to work with the Sphinx engine's `mimic` method
-  - [ ] properly document the public methods for the Sphinx engine
-  - [ ] use multiple JSGF searches, one for each context combining all grammars matching the context
-  - [ ] swap between JSGF searches on context change rather than loading each time
-  - [ ] only reload searches if compile_grammar() output has changed
-  - [ ] delegate to the engine's module loader for actually loading JSGF strings into Pocket Sphinx
   - [ ] dynamically add unknown words to the dictionary and language model using the decoder `add_word` method, somehow getting a phone string for the second parameter, perhaps using [lextool](http://www.speech.cs.cmu.edu/tools/lextool.html) or something similar.
 The underlying `ps_add_word` C function is documented in the include file [here](https://github.com/cmusphinx/pocketsphinx/blob/master/include/pocketsphinx.h#L245).
+  - [ ] for better performance, use Python's `multiprocessing` package and multiple PS decoders to call `<decoder>.batch_process` in parallel.
+  - [ ] properly document the public methods for the Sphinx engine with the Sphinx documentation that dragonfly uses

 Testing and examples
 ----------------------------------------------------------------------------